-In memory of the Confederate veterans who died at the Camp Chase Prison Camp.
-May they never be forgotten, let no man asperse the memory of the sacred dead.
+In memory of the Confederate veterans who died at the Camp Chase Prison Camp - May they never be forgotten, let no man asperse the memory of the sacred dead.
 They were men who died for a cause they believed was worth fighting for and made the ultimate sacrifice.

 Welcome to the SCV Camp Chase site.

-The contract was entered with the Company on December 10, 1909 by the Commissioner of Marking of Confederate Dead, War Department in care of William C. Oates.
-This would be the same William C. Oates who advanced his Alabama troops at Little Round Top at the Battle of Gettysburg on July 2, 1863.
+The contract was entered with the Company on December 10, 1909, by the Commissioner of Marking of Confederate Dead, War Department in care of William C. Oates.
+This would be the same William C. Oates that advanced his Alabama troops at Little Round Top at the Battle of Gettysburg on July 2, 1863.
 The government hired inspectors named Noble and Dole to verify the work had been done according to the contract.
-The following letter was sent to the War Department from Columbus, Ohio on June 8, 1910.
+The following letter was sent to the War Department from Columbus, Ohio, on June 8, 1910.
 “Sir We certify that we have inspected the work done by the William Bayley Company, of Springfield, Ohio, under contract dated December 10, 1909, for erecting wrought iron fence on top of wall enclosing Camp Chase Confederate Cemetery, near Columbus, Ohio, together with the remolding of one drive gate and extending two stone gate posts, and find that the work has been completed in accordance with the contract, and that they are entitled to be paid, as per the terms of the contract as follows: 1141.50 lineal feet of fence, @ .47 cents per foot, $536.51, Remolding one drive gate $35.00, Extending Stone gate posts $70.00, Total $641.51

 Signed Noble & Dole, Inspectors”